Try Doing Nothing Or Enjoy 'Niksen' To Boost Your Creativity

 Apart from an unusual sounding word, the concept itself is not new to me.
 I love doing nothing.
 And mind you, it's not about being completely and constantly idle.
 It's about consciously allowing your brain not to do anything.

-But if you go for a walk and enjoy the silence (or the noises of the surrounding landscape), you will give your brain an opportunity to run free and recharge.
+If you go for a walk and enjoy the silence (or the noises of the surrounding landscape), you give your brain an opportunity to run free and recharge.

 This phenomenon is an insight - a sudden deep understanding of something.
 Many of us would experience something similar in a shower - when we allow our brain to do nothing, it comes up with ideas on its own.